matfantinel/fantinel.dev/_posts/2021-01-19-web-images-modern-formats.md

 ---
 layout: post
-title: "Smarter Images: A subtitle"
+title: "Smarter, Lighter, Better Images: A Guide to Optimization"
 images-path: /posts/2021-01-19-web-images-modern-formats
 image: /images/posts/2021-01-19-web-images-modern-formats/cover.jpg
-tags: ["Series: Exploring the Front-End", HTML, CSS, Software Development]
+tags: ["Series: Exploring the Front-End", Optimization, HTML, CSS, Software Development]
 ---

-When you open a website, the browser starts downloading a bunch of files in order to display it.
+Do you know how big are the images displayed on your website?
+When you open a page, the browser starts downloading a bunch of files in order to display it.
 Research shows that [images are the most requested asset type](https://httparchive.org/reports/state-of-images){:target="_blank"} and take up more bandwidth than any other resource.
-So, making sure they are as small as they can be can greatly improve the load times for your website.
+So, making sure they are as small as they can be can greatly improve the load times for your website. (spoiler alert: mine's become 85% faster!)

 ## More efficient formats